akouz/HBus/HBus_Power_Meter/Sole_Power_Meter/README.md

-# Sole_power_meter
+# Sole_Power_Meter

 Sketch for a stand-alone power meter, HBus not used.
+Device measures total household power (import/export) and solar station power.
+Results output to RGB LED strip.

-At power-up for a few seconds sketch outputs some values to the RGB strip.
+At power-up for a few seconds sketch outputs some test values to the RGB strip.
 It allows visually check is it working or not.